filteredwaterdev/true-ai-export/README.md

 # true-ai-export

-There are two distinct things that are broken in current AI web interfaces, and both need to be stated clearly.
+There are two distinct portability-related things that are broken in current AI web interfaces, and both need to be stated clearly.

 **The first** is the ability to select any arbitrary portion of a conversation — a single sentence, a paragraph, a specific response,